chef-boneyard/chef-web-docs-2016/chef_master/source/openstack.rst

    :widths: 150 450
    :header-rows: 0

-   * - Our hangout (live) status meeting are at 15:30 GMT 10:30 EST 07:30 PST on Mondays and we post the links to the Google Group, or directly to the IRC channel.
-     - Our IRC status meeting/office hours are at 15:30 GMT 10:30 EST 07:30 PST on Thursdays we try to have as many core members here so we can discuss topics or issues users are having
    * - |irc|
-     - ``#openstack-chef`` is our channel on ``irc.freenode.net``.
+     - ``#openstack-chef`` is our development channel on ``irc.freenode.net``.
 Many useful conversations and debugging sessions happen there.
-Archives are available at `botbot.me/irc.freenode.net/openstack-chef/ <http://botbot.me/irc.freenode.net/openstack-chef/>`_ or the meeting notes via `http://eavesdrop.openstack.org/meetings/openstack-chef/ <http://eavesdrop.org/meetings/openstack-chef/>`_
+We have our IRC status meeting is at 1600 UTC 1100 EST 0800 PST on Mondays located in ``#openstack-meeting-3``.
+Archives are available at  and the meeting notes via `http://eavesdrop.openstack.org/meetings/openstack-chef/ <http://eavesdrop.org/meetings/openstack-chef/>`_
    * - Mailing List
-     - `groups.google.com/group/opscode-chef-openstack <http://groups.google.com/group/opscode-chef-openstack>`_ is the mailing list.
-Traffic is typically a few posts a day, a great place for updates and longer discussions
+     - We leverage the official `OpenStack Dev Mailing list <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-dev/>`_ for our Mailing list communitcations.
+We use the tag [chef] to help with the filtering.
    * - |openstack chef| Wiki
-     - `wiki.openstack.org <https://wiki.openstack.org/wiki/Chef/GettingStarted>`_ most of this information is migrated here
+     - `wiki.openstack.org/wiki/Chef <https://wiki.openstack.org/wiki/Chef/>`_ most of this community information is migrated here
    * - |twitter|
      - `@chefopenstack <http://twitter.com/chefopenstack>`_

-If you have questions or concerns outside the mailing list, please email jj@chef.io.
+If you have questions or concerns outside the mailing list, please email jj@chef.io or reach out to ``j^2`` on the IRC channel.

 .. toctree::
    :hidden: